tropiano/tropianhs/_posts/2020-12-29-reflections.md

 tags: indiehacking
 ---

-The end of the year is near and it's a good time to look back and reflect on what went right and what went wrong in my journey as a wannabe indie hacker.
+The end of the year is near, and it's a good time to look back and reflect on what went right and what went wrong in my journey as a wannabe indie hacker.

 ### Trendyt (January-April)